Roof planned for U.S. Open's Arthur Ashe stadium

 This year's U.S. Open, which starts on August 26, has a Monday finish included as the official final day for the first time.

-But the switch to a scheduled Monday finish, unique among the four grand slam events, was criticised by the men's governing body the ATP.
-(Reporting by Simon Evans in Miami, additional reporting by Steve Keating in Cincinnati.
-Editing by Ossian Shine and Frank Pingue)
+The switch to a scheduled Monday finish, unique among the four grand slam events, was criticised by the men's governing body the ATP.

 MANCHESTER The bidding process has yet to begin but the joint proposal from the United States, Canada and Mexico to host the 2026 World Cup is already the heavy favourite to win.